oasis-tcs/openc2-transf-mqtt/transf-mqtt-v1.0.md

 ```

 ## 1.6 Overview
 OpenC2 is a suite of specifications to command actuators that execute cyber defense functions.
-These specifications include the OpenC2 Language Specification, Actuator Profiles, and Transfer Specifications.
+These specifications include the OpenC2 Language Specification, Actuator Profiles (APs), and Transfer Specifications.
 The OpenC2 Language Specification and Actuator Profile specifications focus on the language content and meaning at the producer and consumer of the command and response while the transfer specifications focus on the protocols for their exchange.
 In general, there are two types of participants involved in the exchange of OpenC2 messages, as depicted in Figure 1-1:

 1. **OpenC2 Producers**: An OpenC2 Producer is an entity that creates commands to provide instruction to one or more systems to act in accordance with the content of the command.
 An OpenC2 Producer may receive and process responses in conjunction with a command.